gostavee/iblank-wordpress-theme/README.md

 # I Blank WordPress Theme

-A blank WordPress theme that let's you build your web app/site from scratch using bootstrap.
+A blank WordPress theme let you build your web app/site from scratch using bootstrap.

 ### Installing